 In all cases, we design to support the consistent need for assistance while fostering the maximum amount of independence.

 We incorporate the functional goals of physical and occupational therapy, but we want to serve the whole person as well.
-An individual living with chronic illness needs psychological and emotional support from their space – not just utility.
+An individual living with progressive illness needs psychological and emotional support from their space – not just utility.

 Part of that is helping them partake in the pleasures that they enjoy.
 To that end, we not only ask questions about their current life, but also what things were like pre-illness.